-The Periodicity Toolbox contains MATLAB .m files that implement the periodicity algorithms described in Periodicity Transforms along with a number of demonstrations to get you started.
+The Matlab Periodicity Toolbox contains .m files that implement the periodicity algorithms described in Periodicity Transforms along with a number of demonstrations to get you started.
 A Mathematica notebook implementing the same routines can be downloaded here (you may need to right click and select "save link as").
+And thanks to Jacob Sundstrom, python versions are now available.

 (1) PTdemos2l gives a simple introduction to the "small to large" algorithm.
 This is a good place to start.